Wuzzmi/swe1r-autosplitter-libresplit/README.md

 * Installation of the re-released PC version of Star Wars Episode I Racer (Steam, GOG, etc.)
     - does not work with the original CD version

-## SETUP TLDR
+## SETUP
-* Edit the **in script settings** under **"AUTOSPLITTER SETTINGS"**
-* Load and Enable the script in LibreSplit
-* Run Star Wars Racer

-## SETTINGS
-* Open **"swe1r-autosplitter.lua"** in a text editor
+* Open **"swe1r-autosplitter.lua"** or one of it's varients in a text editor

-At the top of the script there are notes, followed by a small settings guide, and under that will be the "AUTOSPLITTER SETTING".
+At the top of the script there are notes, followed by a small settings guide, and under that are the "AUTOSPLITTER SETTINGS".

 ### AUTOSPLITTER SETTINGS
 ```lua